(Erythema Infectiosum; Parvovirus B19; Slapped Cheek Disease)

 Women Who Are Pregnant

-It is difficult to prevent the spread of fifth disease.
-The virus is most easily passed on before the rash appears.
+It is difficult to prevent the spread of fifth disease because the virus is most easily passed on before the rash appears.
 People may not know they are infected.

 To help reduce your chances of getting any virus: